Emage Vision, Spark Systems, Xjera Labs win start-up awards

 Both received prizes worth about $110,000 each, consisting of information and communication technology business solutions, legal and advisory services and a $50,000 interest-free business overdraft facility from OCBC.

-Aquaculture Centre of Excellence, an aquaculture company that combines precision aquaculture engineering with state-of-art post-harvest processing was presented the Most Promising Start-up Award.
+Aquaculture Centre of Excellence, an aquaculture company that combines precision aquaculture engineering with state-of-the-art post-harvest processing, was presented with the Most Promising Start-up Award.

 The award recognises emerging enterprises with a strong start-up spirit, particularly those that have developed a unique and commercially viable idea.